Golf buggies and ride-on lawnmowers

-Powered vehicles are generally designed and intended for off-road private use only.
-If used on a public road which includes footpath, they are subject to all of the regulatory controls that apply to other vehicles e.g., registered, taxed, be subject to all regulations listed below.
+Powered vehicles such as golf buggies or ride-on lawnmowers are generally designed and intended for off-road private use only.
+If used on a public road, they are subject to all of the regulatory controls that apply to other mechanically propelled vehicles e.g., registered, taxed, be subject to all regulations listed below.
 In addition, the driver of the vehicle would have to hold the appropriate driving licence and be insured to drive that vehicle.

 They are subject to all of the regulatory controls that apply to other vehicles and so must comply with the following road traffic regulations*:

 S.I.
 5 of 2003 - Road Traffic Construction and Use of Vehicles Regulations 2003